The last thing you want to worry about on a date is a bad-smelling car.

 Spray solution or use a rag to wipe this into the wet area and leave it there for a few hours.
 You can also use a wet vacuum in the meantime.
 Otherwise, use a cloth to clean up the remaining residue before you soak up any damp patches.

-An alternative solution also exist using a baking soda that is effective in eliminating bad odors.
+An alternative solution also exists using a baking soda that is effective in eliminating bad odors.

 5. Mix Essential Oils with Water in a Spray Bottle